enginestein/aksarantara.php/README.md

 ### Running Tests

-Running tests is made easy with Composer.
-Follow these steps:
+To run tests, Follow these steps:

 1. Navigate to the `/path/to/aksarantara` directory.
 2. Install Composer dependencies by running the following command: